-Pain Management Clinic Offers An Alternative To Opioids
+Pain Management Program Offers An Alternative To Opioids

 Kaiser Permanente's Integrated Pain Service has given some patients a second chance.
 Robert Kerley, now a veteran of the program, recently shared his story with other patients.
 "I got my life back.
 I can sleep.
 I can eat.
 I can enjoy things," Kerley told them.

-To cope with pain, Kerley starts his morning with stretching and a version of Tai-chi that he calls "My-chi."
+To cope with pain, Kerley starts his morning with stretching and a version of tai-chi that he calls "my-chi."
 He practices deep breathing.
 His advice to others suffering from pain or addiction?

 "Do whatever it takes to walk away from it, like no matter what," Kerley says.
 "Trust me, it gets better.
 It gets 100 percent better than where you're at right now."